- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

-Outer Banks Scenic Byway – pack a picnic lunch and set off for a romantic drive along the coast.
+Outer Banks Scenic Byway.
+Pack a picnic lunch and set off for a romantic drive along the coast.
 This is also where you can spot the beach house that was featured in “Nights in Rodanthe.”

-- Reserve an outdoor table overlooking the Pamlico Sound at sunset and experience fine dining in a casual atmosphere at Cafe Pamlico on Hatteras Island.
+Dinner at Cafe Pamlico.
+Reserve an outdoor table overlooking the Pamlico Sound at sunset and experience fine dining in a casual atmosphere at Cafe Pamlico on Hatteras Island.
 Add to the experience by booking a stay at the onsite boutique hotel, the Inn on Pamlico Sound.

 Things to Do in the Outer Banks When It’s Raining

-- Graveyard of the Atlantic Museum – the waters off the shore of the Outer Banks are called the “Graveyard of the Atlantic” due to the unusually large number of shipwrecks that have occurred here.
-The Graveyard of the Atlantic Museum showcases the history of the shipwrecks and also hosts special events such as lecture series’ and diving symposiums.
+Graveyard of the Atlantic Museum.
+The waters off the shore of the Outer Banks are called the “Graveyard of the Atlantic” due to the unusually large number of shipwrecks that have occurred here.
+The Graveyard of the Atlantic Museum showcases the history of the shipwrecks and also hosts special events such as lecture series and diving symposiums.

-- Pioneer Theater – a movie theater is always a good bet on a rainy day, but this isn’t just any movie theater. the Pioneer Theater in Manteo is the country’s oldest family run theater, dating back to 1918.
+Pioneer Theater.
+A movie theater is always a good bet on a rainy day, but this isn’t just any movie theater.
+The Pioneer Theater in Manteo is the country’s oldest family-run theater, dating back to 1918.
 Today, the theater still shows one movie per night, at prices that are easy on your wallet!

 Looking for more things to do in the Outer Banks?
 Read these posts:

 - What’s so great about an Outer Banks vacation?